Understanding GDPR

 Key Principles of GDPR

-The General Data Protection Regulation (GDPR) is underpinned by a set of key principles.
-These principles outline the obligations businesses have in relation to the handling and processing of personal data.
-It is crucial for businesses to understand these principles when creating and implementing a GDPR privacy policy.
+The General Data Protection Regulation (GDPR) is underpinned by a set of seven key principles that outline the essential obligations businesses have in relation to the handling and processing of personal data.
+It is crucial for businesses to fully understand these principles when creating and implementing a GDPR privacy policy and ensuring compliance.

 Lawfulness, Fairness, and Transparency